Ctrl-C, Ctrl-V. Rinse, repeat.

 ARCH.2003.22, Rendition: 808885

-The image shows an open page from a scrapbook titled "Index to Fogg Art Museum Scrap Book Volume II," covering the period from October 1920 to June 1924.
-The page is divided into two main sections: "Acquisitions (Continued)" and "Exhibitions."
+The image shows an index page from "Index to Fogg Art Museum Scrap Book, Volume II," which covers the period from October 1920 to June 1924.
+The page is organized into two main sections: "Acquisitions" and "Exhibitions."

 Acquisitions (Continued):